oxsecurity/megalinter/docs/descriptors/ansible_ansible_lint.md

                         stdout formatting, json being an alias for codeclimate. (default: rich) -q                    quieter, reduce verbosity, can be specified twice.
-  -P [{min,basic,moderate,safety,shared,production} ...], --profile [{min,basic,moderate,safety,shared,production} ...]
+  --profile {min,basic,moderate,safety,shared,production}
-                        Specify which rules profile to be used, or displays available profiles when no argument is given.
+                        Specify which rules profile to be used.
-  -p, --parseable       parseable output, same as '-f pep8' --progressive         Return success if it detects a reduction in number of
+  -p, --parseable       parseable output, same as '-f pep8' --progressive         Return success if number of violations compared
-                        violations compared with previous git commit.
-This feature works only in git repositories.
+                        withprevious git commit has not increased.
+This feature worksonly in git repositories.
   --project-dir PROJECT_DIR
                         Location of project/repository, autodetected based on
                         location of configuration file.